3-Day Water Fast: Benefits, Risks, and Safety Guide

 • Post-fast health assessment

-Some medical professionals offer supervised fasting programs that include continuous monitoring and IV electrolyte support when needed.
+Some medical professionals offer supervised fasting programs with continuous monitoring and IV electrolyte support when needed.
+If you're new to fasting, starting with shorter protocols like a 48-hour fast under guidance is a safer entry point.

 An infographic that compares a 72-hour fasting period for 'Expert' users with a three-day, 16-hour fasting period (16:8 intermittent fasting) for 'Beginner' users, indicating different levels of intensity for fasting methods.